I was reading “Best Practices Exist for a Reason, Part 2: Landing Pages” and it got me thinking…

 Too many forget that our job is to make it easy, simple, fast, convenient for the reader.
 We change the headlines.
 We change the creative.
 We confuse the hell out of the poor sucker that clicked the link.

-Communication is about providing the person with fast, easy access to accurate, relevant information that addresses their questions and concerns while motivating them to move forward/take the next step with your business.
+Communication is about providing the person with fast, easy access to accurate, relevant information that addresses their questions and concerns while motivating them to move forward/take the next step in your business.

 Do you agree?
 Do you think that gets lost all too frequently?
 What are you doing at your place of work to avoid this common error?